San Michele Cemetery

 Location & Nearby Attractions

-• Enjoy a tranquil escape from the busy streets of Venice.
+• Tranquil Atmosphere: A peaceful escape from the bustling streets of Venice.

 Closed - Opens 7:30 AM